 What is Portfolio Standard Deviation?

-Portfolio Standard Deviation refers to the volatility of the portfolio which is calculated based on three important factors that include the standard deviation of returns of each asset in the Portfolio, the proportion of each asset in the overall portfolio i.e. their respective weights in the total portfolio and also the correlation between each pair of assets in the portfolio.
+Portfolio Standard Deviation refers to the volatility of the portfolio which is calculated based on three important factors that include the standard deviation of each of the assets present in the total Portfolio, the respective weight of that individual asset in total portfolio and correlation between each pair of assets of the portfolio.